cpp-tutor/abaci0-literate/Abaci0.md

 Class `ExprCodeGen` is initialized from a `JIT` instance, from which it obtains convenience references to `llvm::IRBuilder<>` and `llvm::Module` used throughout its implementation.
 Its purpose is to reduce an `ExprNode` tree to a single `StackType`, consisting of a `std::pair` containing an `llvm::Value*` (always an LLVM register) and an `Environment::DefineScope::Type` (known at compile-time to due to the static type system).
 The stack itself is simply a `std::vector<StackType>` qualified with `mutable` so that `operator()` can be declared `const`, and private functions `pop()` and `push()` operate on this stack.

 After a (single) call to `operator()` for any arbitrarily complex expression, the expected size of the stack is exactly 1, and the contents of this are returned by the `get()` member function.
 The member function `toBoolean()` creates a truth value for its input (as an `llvm::Value*`), while `promote()` ensures that numeric types are promoted so that the various Math operations are applied to entities of the same type.
+In order to return values from Abaci methods and functions, function `cloneValue()` performs a deep copy on the value or object being passed to it.

 ```cpp
 using StackType = std::pair<Value*,Environment::DefineScope::Type>;